-You are asked to include two digital photographs of your selected building(s) or place(s) with your essay.
+You are asked to include digital photographs of your selected building(s) or place(s) with your essay.
 The photographs should be at a minimum 500 pixels wide, and in .jpg format.
-No more than two photographs will be accepted.
-You can use a digital camera, a film camera (and scan the printed image), or even capture the image on a cell phone.
+No more than three photographs will be accepted.
+You can use a digital camera, a film camera (and scan the printed image), or capture the image on a cell phone.
 The photographs should be as informative as possible in order to enable those reading the essays to determine how well you have described your subject matter.
 The Readers are instructed NOT to add or detract points from their evaluation because of the quality of the photograph itself.
 To the contrary, one of the primary purposes of the essay format is to test your skill in describing a place or building in words, rather then pictures or drawings.
 As with the Readers, use the photographs to continually review how good a job you have done in describing your selected building(s) or places in words.

 Judging for the essay competition is on a numeric system.
 The members of the BERKELEY PRIZE Committee are asked to evaluate each essay in terms of the following criteria:

 Each Proposal is given a score of 1 to 5 (5 being the highest).
-The top 25 scoring Proposals become Semifinalists.
+The top approximately 25 scoring Proposals become Semifinalists.

 By submitting your essay, you give the BERKELEY PRIZE the nonexclusive, perpetual right to reproduce the essay or any part of the essay, in any and all media at the BERKELEY PRIZE’s discretion.
 A “nonexclusive” right means you are not restricted from publishing your paper elsewhere if you use the following attribution that must appear in that new placement: “First submitted to and/or published by the Berkeley Undergraduate Prize for Architectural Design Excellence (www.BerkeleyPrize.org) in competition year 20(--) (and if applicable) and winner of that year’s (First, Second, Third…) Essay prize.”
 Finally, you warrant the essay does not violate any intellectual property rights of others and indemnify the BERKELEY PRIZE against any costs, loss, or expense arising out of a violation of this warranty.